Article published in 2014. I have not tested Instant Teleseminar more recently. This article was written way before ‘Zoom fatigue’ was a thing.

 Instant Teleseminar is an online product for running webinars, online conferences, telesummits, teleconferences; whatever name you prefer, Instant Teleseminar gets the job done for most people.

-I have provided Instant Teleseminar live event support to clients and review it below.
+I have provided Instant Teleseminar live event support to clients.
+Read my review below.

 Review of Instant Teleseminar

-You can see from the pricing below, their cheapest package at $47 per month allows you to run an unlimited number of events with 100 web participants and 20 joining by phone.
+You can see from the pricing below that their cheapest package at $47 per month allows you to run an unlimited number of events with 100 web participants and 20 joining by phone.
 These days, there is usually a smaller percentage of people who choose to dial in, so you could easily get away with simply sharing the webcast link instead of allowing folk to join by phone.
-If you plan to hold big events, Instant Teleseminar allow up to 3000 web participants which is pretty cool considering that GoToWebinar have a cap of 1000 web participants.
+If you plan to hold big events, Instant Teleseminar allows up to 3000 web participants, which is pretty cool considering that GoToWebinar has a cap of 1000 web participants.